-The mean of the Poisson distribution now, if we just show the first few moments, if you see of the mean of the Poisson distribution is given by $E(X)=\lambda$ and this mean as well as the variance of this distributions are same which are same of this parameter of this distribution which is λ .
-And this coefficient of skewness here for this Poisson distribution is can be shown that, this is $\lambda^{1/2}$ that is $1/\sqrt{\lambda}$.
-Now, if so this is indicating that if with the increase of the value of λ so, if the λ value increases that is the main of occurrence value is increased.
+The mean of the Poisson distribution now, if we just show the first few moments, if you see of the mean of the Poisson distribution is given by expectation of that x is equal to lambda.
+And this mean as well as the variance of this distributions are same which are same of this parameter of this distribution which is lambda.
+And this coefficient of Skewness here for this Poisson distribution is can be shown that, this is lambda power 1 by 2 that is 1 by square root of lambda.
+Now, if so this is indicating that if with the increase of the value of lambda so, if the lambda value increases that is the main of occurrence value is increased.
 Then, the distribution shifts from the positively skewed to positively skewed distribution to a nearly symmetric distribution.
-So, for this lower, for this low value or small value of this λ this distribution is nearly positively skewed now, as this λ increases it is generally approach to the to a symmetric distribution.
+So, for this lower, for this low value or small value of this lambda this distribution is nearly positively skewed now, as this lambda increases it is generally approach to the to a symmetric distribution.

-So, there is also the additive property is there for this Poisson distribution as well, if there are two Poisson random variables with parameters.
-Now, here this λ_1 and λ_2 then their sum is also a Poisson random variable with the parameter λ in such a way, that $\lambda = \lambda{1+} \lambda_2$.
-So, we can add more than one Poisson distribution and this summation is also a random variable with Poisson distribution, with the parameter λ is the summation of the parameter of the summing of random variables.
+(No Audio From: 37:09 to 37:14) So, there is also the additive property is there for this Poisson distribution as well, if there are 2 Poisson random variables with parameters.
+Now, here this lambda 1 and lambda 2 then their sum is also a Poisson random variable with the parameter lambda in such a way, that lambda is equal to lambda 1 plus lambda 2.
+So, we can add more than one Poisson distribution and this summation is also a random variable with Poisson distribution, with the parameter lambda is the summation of the parameter of the summing of random variables.
 So, this is the additive property of the Poisson distribution.